dusty-nv/jetson-inference/docs/segnet-console-2.md

 # Semantic Segmentation with SegNet
 The next deep learning capability we'll cover in this tutorial is **semantic segmentation**.
 Semantic segmentation is based on image recognition, except the classifications occur at the pixel level as opposed to classifying entire images as with image recognition.
 This is accomplished by *convolutionalizing* a pre-trained image recognition backbone, which transforms the model into a [Fully Convolutional Network (FCN)](https://arxiv.org/abs/1605.06211) capable of per-pixel labelling.
 Especially useful for environmental perception, segmentation yields dense per-pixel classifications of many different potential objects per scene, including scene foregrounds and backgrounds.

 `segNet` accepts as input the 2D image, and outputs a second image with the per-pixel classification mask overlay.
 Each pixel of the mask corresponds to the class of object that was classified.  `segNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/pytorch/docs/html/python/jetson.inference.html#segNet) and [C++](../c/segNet.h).
-See [below](#pretrained-segmentation-models-available) for various pre-trained segmentation models available using the FCN-ResNet18 network with realtime performance on Jetson.
-Models are provided for a variety of environments and subject matter, including urban cities, off-road trails, and indoors.

 As examples of using `segNet` we provide versions of a command-line interface for C++ and Python: